-Based upon TSS' experience working with logging and chipping contractors in this region, the recovery factor for biomass feedstock processed from timber harvest residuals is approximately 0.9 bone dry tons of woody biomass (treetops and limbs) that could be produced from each MBF of timber harvested.
+Based upon TSS' experience working with logging and chipping contractors in this region, the recovery factor for biomass feedstock processed from timber harvest residuals is approximately 0.9 bone dry tons6 of woody biomass (treetops and limbs) that could be produced from each MBF of timber harvested.
 Using the 0.9 BDT per MBF recovery factor and the 87,906 MBF/year (five-year average) harvest estimate, there are 79,115 BDT/year of timber harvest residuals from private forest lands potentially available within the FSA.
-Not all timber harvest residuals are recoverable, as topography and road systems will impact economic collection and transport.
-TSS' knowledge of topography and road systems within the FSA confirmed that approximately 65% of forestland is on topography that will accommodate economical collection and transport of forest biomass.
-Using the 65% figure results in a practically available timber harvest residual estimate from private lands of 51,425 BDT/year.
+Not all timber harvest residuals are recoverable, as

-&lt;sup>4 Per discussions with private sector field foresters.
+4 Per discussions with private sector field foresters.

-&lt;sup>5 Thousand board feet (MBF) is a common unit of measure used in the timber industry to express relative volume of sawtimber.
+5 Thousand board feet (MBF) is a common unit of measure used in the timber industry to express relative volume of sawtimber.
 One board foot measure is approximately equal to a board that measures 12" by 12" and 1" thick.

-One bone dry ton = 2,000 dry pounds.
+6 One bone dry ton = 2,000 dry pounds.